BitcoinDesign/Guide/guide/getting-started/software.md

    layout = "float-right-desktop"
 %}

-A network of computers called nodes maintains the blockchain.
-Individuals and groups running open-source Bitcoin software operate nodes.
-A node participates in the Bitcoin network by verifying activity on its blockchain.
-Some wallets have built-in nodes, and some node software supports wallet functionality.
+A [node]({{ '/guide/glossary/node/' | relative_url }}) is simply a computer running a Bitcoin software.
+Nodes verify transaction data on the Bitcoin blockchain and ensure the Bitcoin rules are being followed by network participants.
+Some wallets have built-in nodes, and some node software comes packaged with wallet functionality.
 However, the minimum implementation of a node is syncing data and allowing other software a user has to access it.
 </div>

 ## Mining